How long has it been since you washed your cat's food and water bowls... or has it been too long?

 Ingesting harmful bacteria can make your cat sick, causing diarrhea, vomiting, dehydration, loss of appetite, fever, lethargy, and other serious conditions.

-Biofilm, that glue-like substance that remains on dirty bowls, has been linked to periodontal disease in dogs and cats.
-Periodontal disease is the most common disease in cats under 10 years old.
-Biofilm clings to cats’ teeth and gum tissue and hardens into tartar.
-Over time, tartar can cause inflammation and lead to oral pain, bad breath, bleeding, swelling, and eventually, tooth loss.
+Biofilm, that glue-like substance that remains on dirty bowls, has been linked to periodontal disease, the most common disease in cats under 10 years old.
+Biofilm hardens into tartar, which can cause inflammation and lead to oral pain, bad breath, bleeding, swelling, and eventually, tooth loss.
 Gum disease can also affect cats' kidneys, liver, and heart.

 Tip 1: Use Stainless Steel Cat Bowls (Not Plastic or Ceramic)

-In an earlier blog "Plastic, ceramic, or stainless steel cat bowls?" we evaluated the pros and cons of each cat bowl material and gave each an overall safety grade.
 Plastic and ceramic cat bowls are prone to tiny cracks and crevices, sometimes even invisible to your eyes.
-These cracks and crevices can become breeding grounds for bacteria and are impossible to fully sanitize.
+These cracks and crevices become a breeding ground for bacteria and are impossible to fully sanitize.
 So, avoid plastic or ceramic cat bowls.

 Instead, use a stainless steel cat bowl.
 Stainless steel is non-porous, so bacteria cannot enter stainless steel's solid surface.
-Also, Stainless steel bowls can be fully sanitized in the dishwasher or by hand.
+Also, stainless steel can be fully sanitized.

 Give your cat a clean cat food bowl EVERY SINGLE DAY - either wash your cat's bowl daily or have extra bowls on hand.